brettelliot/quintana/README.md

 # or the application package (as in this case) as the app's
 # configs are under ./core/flask_app/__init__.py
 FLASK_APP=flask_app

+# This repo pulls in balsam, a simple flask API.
+It is secured with an api key
+# stored in an environment variable.
+Set it to something stronger in production:
+BALSAM_API_KEY=demo_key
 ```

 ## Turning it on